Murder of Selena: Selena and Saldívar's relationship

-Saldívar was receiving "tokens of affection from [Selena]", which she was not accustomed to.
-Her room was covered with Selena posters and pictures, burning votive candles, and a library of Selena videos which she played to entertain guests.
+Saldívar received "tokens of affection from [Selena]", which she was not accustomed to.
+Her room was covered with Selena posters and pictures, burning votive candles and a library of Selena videotapes which she played to entertain guests.
 During an interview with Saldívar in 1995, reporters from The Dallas Morning News said her devotion to Selena bordered on obsession.
 Saldívar told employees at Selena Etc. she wanted to "be like Selena".
-According to an unnamed former employee, Saldívar was "possessive" of her relationship with Selena, and tried to distance Selena from the other employees.
-This person believed that Saldívar's goal was to "have more control over [the employees] and over Selena".
-Saldívar said her reason for distancing the employees from Selena was to "shield" the singer from the "petty issues" of managing her boutiques.
+According to an unnamed former employee, she was "possessive" of her relationship with Selena, and tried to exert control by distancing the singer from the other employees.
+Saldívar said her reason for doing so was to "shield" the singer from the "petty issues" of managing her boutiques.
 Along with the responsibility of running the boutiques, Saldívar accompanied Selena on trips and had keys to the singer's house.

-When Saldívar became a business associate, their relationship began to deteriorate.
-In September 1994, Selena met Ricardo Martinez, a doctor who lived in Monterrey, Mexico.
-Selena wanted to expand the number of boutiques by opening a Selena Etc. store in Monterrey.
+When Saldívar became a business associate, her relationship with Selena began to deteriorate.
+In September 1994, Selena met Ricardo Martinez, a doctor who lived in Monterrey, to inquire about opening a Selena Etc. location there.
 Martinez said he had contacts in Mexico who could help her grow her business.
 Martinez became a business adviser to Selena, though her family said he was simply a fan who posed in several pictures with her.

-Saldívar became envious of Selena's dependency on Martinez.
-He began sending flowers to Selena's hotel room.
-Saldívar warned the singer that Martinez might have unprofessional intentions.
+Saldívar became jealous of Selena's dependency on Martinez, who began sending flowers to Selena's hotel room.
+She warned the singer that Martinez might have unprofessional intentions.
 Selena began visiting Monterrey more frequently, often in disguise.
 Sebastian D'Silva, Martinez's assistant, would pick up Selena at the airport; he said he noticed she was wearing wigs and using her husband Chris Pérez's surname so others would not identify her.
 According to Martinez, he had lent several thousand dollars to Selena because she was short on cash.